Huntington’s

 out if you have the mutated gene.7

-• Predictive testing can be done before symptoms appear and is usually recommended if one or both parents has HD.
+• Predictive testing can be done before symptoms appear and is usually recommended if one or both parents have HD.

 • Confirmatory testing is done if you already have symptoms and your doctor suspects it might be HD.